Distributor or agent: a dilemma

 Model contracts

-The Association of Dutch Trade Agents and Importers (VNHI) and the International Chamber of Commerce (ICC) have model contracts , which you can easily adapt to your personal situation.
+The Association of Dutch Trade Agents (VNHI) and the International Chamber of Commerce (ICC) have , which you can easily adapt to your personal situation.

 Good start

 You have come to an agreement with a distributor or agent and have built a solid foundation: time for the first orders to start coming in.
 Help your partner get off to a good start by sending them technical specifications, for instance, so that they can solve problems themselves.
-Provide sales training focused on the Unique Selling Points (USPs) of your product.
+Provide sales training for your product.
+Explain why customers buy the product.
+For example, price, quality, or user-firendliness.
 Support your partner at trade shows, provide technical manuals, flyers, website copy in the right language, and make sure you mention your partners on your own company website.

 Keep in touch with your local partner to build a bond together.
 Your partners have multiple suppliers and have to manage their time and attention accordingly.
 Your goal is to have them go the extra mile for you, not for other suppliers.
 To make that happen, you need to invest in a good relationship.
 Consider asking them how many quotations they issued last quarter, for example.
 Check in with them to see how things are going, and whether they need more support from your end.